 I LOVE throwing fun yet easy at-home birthday parties for my kids!
 Over the years I have done a ton of these- but the one I’ve done more than any other is our “Minute To Win It” themed birthday party.
 It has fun games, it keeps active kids engaged, and it is so simple to put together.
 But this year I thought I would create a party around another favorite TV show in our house… “The Amazing Race”!
 We watch it together as a family on Sunday evenings and I knew it would make a perfect theme for a birthday party!

-If you look online, you’ll see lots of ideas for holding an Amazing Race party that involves teams paired up with Mom & Dad drivers, conducting the race throughout their hometown.
-But these parties take some more significant set-up time… you have to work with local shopkeepers to help with game participation, plus it means securing help in the way of team leaders/drivers.
-The other downside is that your birthday party guests are spread out all over the place- playing the game as they race around the town… so you are missing the change to enjoy each other’s company!
+If you look online you’ll see lots of ideas for holding an Amazing Race party that involves teams paired up with Moms and Dads as drivers, conducting the race throughout their hometown.
+But these parties take some more significant set-up time, and you have to work with local shopkeepers to help with game participation, plus it means securing other adults to serve as team leaders and drivers.
+The other downside is that your birthday party guests are spread out all over the place playing the game as they race around the town, so you are missing the change to enjoy each other’s company!
 So I wanted to create an Amazing Race “at-home” party that you can do in your own backyard.
-(Or- if you want more space, you can hold it at a local park… but it will still be all in one place, no driving around needed!)
+(Or if you want more space you can hold it at a local park- but it will still be all in one place, no driving around needed!)